 - Dry yourself off with a clean towel after your shower.

 - Don’t put on any lotion, cream, deodorant, makeup, powder, perfume, or cologne after your shower.

 Go to bed early and get a full night’s sleep.

 Two hours before your scheduled arrival time, drink the ClearFast PreOp® drink your nurse gave you.

 After you finish the ClearFast, do not eat or drink anything else.
 This includes water, hard candy, and gum.

 Take Your Medications

 If your doctor or NP told you to take certain medications the morning of your surgery, take only those medications with a sip of water.
 Depending on what medications you take and the surgery you’re having, this may be all, some, or none of your usual morning medications.

 Shower With Hibiclens

 Shower using Hibiclens just before you leave for the hospital.
 Use the Hibiclens the same way you did the night before.
-Do not use any other soap.

 Things to Remember